An Introduction to Crystal Red Shrimp

 Crystal Red Shrimp is a strong contender.
 In a home aquarium, these dwarf shrimps are an excellent sight.
 Though it is small in size, their patterns and colors make them stand out from others.

-Among breeders, this shrimp species is an exclusively favorite.
-With a view to produce the highest quality individuals often aquarists extensively breed them.
+Among breeders, this shrimp species is an exclusive favorite.
+To produce the highest quality individuals, aquarists often breed them extensively.

-To get some though you don’t require to be a breeder, on their limitless search for food everyone will enjoy watching them scuttle around your aquarium.
+To get some thought, you don’t need to be a breeder, on their limitless search for food, everyone will enjoy watching them scuttle around your aquarium.

-A tank’s conditions should be perfect to keep them successfully without any issue.
-While maintaining and caring for Crystal Red Shrimp, we will explain everything from basics to advance you require to consider .
+A tank’s conditions should be perfect to keep them successfully without any issues.
+While maintaining and caring for Crystal Red Shrimp, we will explain everything from the basics to the advanced considerations you need to consider.

 Overview

-For freshwater tanks the Crystal Red Shrimp is a most popular species of dwarf shrimp.
-They are a very small species however are still packed with beauty.
+For freshwater tanks, the Crystal Red Shrimp is the most popular species of dwarf shrimp.
+They are a very small species, but are still packed with beauty.

-You have to be aware of grading while buying these beautiful shrimps.
-To indicate the quality of a shrimp this rating or grading method is used.
+You have to be aware of the grading while buying these beautiful shrimps.
+To indicate the quality of a shrimp, this rating or grading method is used.

-Grade goes up with opacity and whiteness and this is the general rule of thumb.
-The higher the grades the thicker white stripes on an opaque red, while Low grades are mostly a translucent red.
+Grade goes up with opacity and whiteness, and this is the general rule of thumb.
+The higher the grades, the thicker the white stripes on an opaque red, while lower grades are mostly a translucent red.

 Their grades range from grade-C to grade-SSS, and as you raise the grade then the price could range from $5 to $15 per individual shrimp.